5 Ways to Set Yourself Apart as an English Teacher

 Some TEFL/TESOL programs may be taken for college credit, and such programs are another way to set yourself apart as an English teacher.
 Many Bridge TEFL/TESOL courses are eligible for college credit.
 For example, the IDELTOnline™ has been recommended for nine graduate-level credits by ACE CREDIT®.
 Those credits are transferable to more than 1,600 universities.

 Continuing Education Units (CEUs), which are nationally recognized units of measurement for participation in education programs, are often required for professional teachers.
-They’re a great way to stay up-to-date with the latest developments in English Language Teaching (ELT).
-Plus, they will definitely catch a hiring manager’s eye when reviewing your TEFL resume.
+They’re a great way to stay up to date with the latest English Language Teaching (ELT) developments.
+Plus, they will catch a hiring manager’s eye when reviewing your TEFL resume.

 Reputable online TEFL/TESOL certifications will help you earn CEUs.
 For instance, you can earn one CEU for every 10 hours of Bridge course instruction.